Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_13_list.rst

     **Task - below zero**

     A tuple of numbers is given.
-Extract the numbers that are negative and their predecessors are positive, then print the separated numbers.
+Extract the numbers that are negative and their predecessors are positive, then print the extracted numbers.

 .. activecode:: console__collections_list_neg_after_pos

     a = (1, -2, 3, 5, -4, -1, -3, 2, -7)
-    separated = []
+    extracted = []

 .. commented out

     for i in range(1, len(a)):
         if a[i] < 0 and a[i - 1] > 0:
-            separated.append(a[i])
+            extracted.append(a[i])

-    for x in separated:
+    for x in extracted:
         print(x)